GPU pricing / Cost estimation

 A higher hourly rate can be cheaper if it produces more useful GPU-hours.

-Uses workload type, budget, GPU need, data movement, priority, and ops tolerance.
+Uses actual request volume, latency, GPU need, data movement, priority, and ops tolerance.